PM returns to Hawke's Bay, hears most crops uninsured

 “For some of us, quite often we will break down, because you are talking about generations of family who have worked these properties,” he said.

-“It is not just yesterday’s farms, these are 100-year-old farms, multi-generations which mean so much to us.”
+“It is not just yesterday’s farms - these are 100-year-old farms, multi-generation[al farms] which mean so much to us.”

 Growers told the Prime Minister that support packages were needed for them to recover.